bondy-io/bondy/apps/bondy_db/doc_extras/architecture/07_app_developers_tour.md

 - **Default to `bondy_db_topology_shared_shards` for durable state.** One shard pool, predictable footprint, every table multiplexes onto the same physical storage.
-This is what Bondy uses for its `core` DB.
+This is what Bondy uses for its `main` DB.
   Because the realm is folded into the cell key here ([chapter 03](03_bondy_db.md#realm-folding)), tenants share shards without colliding.